rh-messaging/rh-broker-dist/docs/releasing.md

 Smoke testing the new build
 ---------------------------

+1. Inspect the sources
+   Unzip sources package and check the version alignment.
+The amq-broker/pom.xml/<artemis-version> must match activemq-artemis/pom.xml/<version>.

-1. Start broker and check web user interface
+2. Start broker and check web user interface
    After installing the distribution, setup and run a new broker :

     ```console